Individual problems in marriage counseling

 The couples therapy issues

 For Jack and Lorraine, the issues that brought them into therapy were long-standing and had dramatically impacted their relationship.
-While they each believed that the problem was “the fighting,” in reality it was the avoidance of conflict over the years that had created such fragility between them, including distance and loneliness.
+While they each believed that the problem was “the fighting,” in reality, it was the avoidance of conflict over the years that created such fragility between them, including distance and loneliness.

 In couples therapy, the fight around Jared allowed the couples to learn effective ways to process disagreements.